-Aug 15
+Aug 15 / Matt Saunders

 How to Find Your Niche in Graphic Design

-When starting out in graphic design, it's common to do the type of work that you're passionate about.
-As a kid, I used to sketch illustrations of weird and wonderful characters from my own imagination.
-I'd also draw out scenes from my favourite TV shows such as Star Trek and The X Files.
-As I grew, my attention turned toward games design, 3D graphics and eventually into UI design for websites.
+As a kid I used to sketch illustrations of weird and wonderful characters from my own imagination.
+I'd draw out scenes from my favourite TV shows such as Star Trek and The X-Files.

 The commodification of graphic design

-In our capitalist culture, design services are predominantly used to sell products.
-There is nothing wrong with that per se; after all, commercial design is supposed to communicate ideas, cultivate desire and prompt action.
-But if you're only passion is for the craft of graphic design itself, you might be in for a bumpy ride when it comes to choosing which projects you work on.
+In a capitalist society design services are predominantly used to sell products.
+There is nothing wrong with that in itself - commercial design is supposed to communicate ideas, cultivate desire and prompt action.

+But if you're only passion is for the craft of graphic design you might be in for a bumpy ride when it comes to choosing which projects to work on.
 There's a simple reason for this: if you don't define what you're going to use your skills for, your clients will.

 Let's examine why that can be problematic.